MarcinOrlowski/php-text-table/docs/examples.md

-# ASCII Table
+# Text Table

-Fast and flexible PHP library rendering plain ASCII tables.
+Fast and flexible PHP library for text tables.

 ---